Reviews: Facial Exercise Vs Facialbuilding®

 Pucker your chin by pushing your lower lip up into a pout position.

-Open your mouth as wide as possible and tuck your chin into neck.
+Open your mouth as wide as possible and tuck your chin into the neck.

 Curl your lower lip down and outward.